Dr. Curtis L. Ivery

-Marvin W. Beatty is Secretary of the Wayne County Airport Authority Board.
+Marvin W. Beatty is Vice Chairperson of the Wayne County Airport Authority Board.
 Beatty is the Vice President of Community and Public Relations for Greektown Casino and was Executive Director at the Wadsworth Community Center in Detroit.
 He served for more than 22 years with the City of Detroit Fire Department, retiring as Deputy Fire Commissioner, and was the first African-American to hold that position in the Department's history.

 Beatty currently serves as a Board member for the NAACP, Chairman of the Coleman A. Young Foundation, Downtown Detroit Partnership Board of Directors, and is active with the Detroit Economic Growth Corporation, Detroit Riverfront Conservancy, and many other organizations throughout the metropolitan Detroit area.

 Beatty received his Bachelor of Arts degree in Urban Management and is a graduate of the National Fire Academy Executive Development Program.
 From 1995 to 2010, Beatty served as Chairman on the Board of Zoning Appeals for the City of Detroit.

 He lives in the City of Detroit and was appointed to the Wayne County Airport Authority Board by Wayne County Executive Warren Evans.
 His term on the Airport Authority Board expires October 1, 2023.